 A classroom with seating capacity of about 35, is located in the basement adjacent to the EOC.

-The truck bay at Central Fire Station houses the 6 primary response apparatus, Ladder-1, Booster-1, Engine-1, Engine-2, Engine-3, and Tanker-1.
+The truck bay at Central Fire Station houses the 6 primary response apparatus, Ladder-1, Rescue-1, Engine-1, Engine-2, Engine-3, and Tanker-1.
 Inside the truck bay is the Fire Department radio dispatch center.